-Accommodation In Serbia: Where To Stay In Belgrade And Across Serbia In 2019
+Where To Stay In Belgrade – Best Hotels In Belgrade Included!

-Serbia’s capital, Belgrade, lies at the intersection of the Danube and Sava River and offers an eclectic mix of old and new.
-Orthodox churches, 19th-century architecture, Art Nouveau buildings, colorful facades, and quaint squares, there’s always something interesting to see.
+Serbia’s capital, Belgrade, lies at the Danube and Sava River’s intersection and offers an eclectic mix of old and new.
+There’s always something interesting to see: orthodox churches, 19th-century architecture, Art Nouveau buildings, colorful facades, and quaint squares.

 As well as soaking up plenty of history at the Kalemegdan Fortress, a stroll through the park provides incredible panoramic views and is one of the best places to enjoy the sunset.
 Then, after seeing all the best Belgrade sights, this is where to stay in Belgrade.

 Like any other large city, Belgrade is divided into several smaller districts and municipalities.
 These are further divided into local communities or neighborhoods.
 IThesenumerous Belgrade neighborhoods, each with its distinct character, make exploring Belgrade so much fun.
 Although there are a bunch of them, some are more interesting to visitors than others.
 Below, you’ll find an overview of the top neighborhoods in Belgrade you should explore during your visit.

 Stari Grad (Old Town)